 When evaluating learning experiences, inspectors will consider how well the programme meets the Criteria for the accreditation of initial teacher education programmes in Wales (Welsh Government circular no: 001/2018).
 They will judge how well the programme is designed to enable students to meet the standards for QTS.
 Inspectors should evaluate how well programmes are underpinned by a clearly articulated conceptual framework, informed by values, principles and research.
 They will consider the coherence between and integration of the university-based and school-based aspects of the programme, and the extent to which programmes provide learning experiences that are both rigorously practical and intellectually challenging.
+Inspectors should evaluate how well all components of the programme are planned and integrated to ensure that all students develop the skills, knowledge and understanding to prepare them for their teaching career.

 Inspectors should approach the evaluation of a partnership's curriculum in a flexible and positive way.
-They should consider if the programme is taking forward wellconsidered curricular developments that benefit students.
+They should consider if the programme is taking forward well-considered curricular developments that benefit students.